Marriage in the United States: Marriage law and race

 Anti-miscegenation laws which prohibited interracial marriage date back to Colonial America.
 The earliest were established in Maryland and Virginia in the 1660s.
 After independence, seven of the original colonies and many new states, particularly those in the West and the South, also implemented anti-miscegenation laws.
 Despite a number of repeals in the 19th century, in 1948, 30 out of 48 states enforced prohibitions against interracial marriage.
 A number of these laws were repealed between 1948 and 1967.
 In 1948, the California Supreme Court ruled the Californian anti-miscegenation statute unconstitutional in Perez v.
 Sharp.
 Many other states repealed their laws in the following decade, with the exception of states in the South.
 In 1967, the U.S. Supreme Court declared all anti-miscegenation laws unconstitutional in Loving v.
 Virginia.

-As at September 9, 2019, eight states required couples to declare their racial background when applying for a marriage license, without which they cannot marry.
-The states are Connecticut, Delaware, Kentucky, Louisiana, Minnesota, Virginia, New Hampshire and Alabama.
-As at September 9, 2019, the Virginia law was being challenged in court.
+As at 7 September 2019, seven states required couples to declare their racial background when applying for a marriage license, without which they cannot marry.
+The states are Connecticut, Delaware, Kentucky, Louisiana, Minnesota, New Hampshire and Alabama.
+After a lawsuit against Virginia's law by three couples, Virginia Attorney General Mark Herring removed the question from future licenses on September 14, 2019.
+The law was ruled unconstitutional by a District Court on October 11, 2019, and the law was repealed by the Virginia General Assembly on March 10, 2020.